-NATALIE HERBERT is a Postdoctoral Scholar in Behavioral Science at the Woods Institute for the Environment.
+NATALIE HERBERT is a Postdoctoral Research Fellow in Behavioral Science in the Department of Earth Systems Science and at the Woods Institute for the Environment.
 Her research investigates decision-making in the face of environmental risk.
 She completed her Ph.D. in 2020 at the Annenberg School for Communication, where she researched health and science communication with a focus on communicating scientific uncertainty.
 In 2020, Natalie was a Christine Mirzayan Science and Technology Policy Graduate Fellow at the National Academies of Sciences, Engineering, and Medicine; she was the Rosenblith Fellow in Policy and Global Affairs and the InterAcademy Partnership.

 PhD, Annenberg School for Communication, University of Pennsylvania, Communication (2020)